 Lorenzo “Tony” Wyche

 Lorenzo “Tony” Wyche is a man with a profound passion for music.
 He came of age in the late 1960’s, residing in Roosevelt, Long Island, NY - performing with local bands as a teenager.
-Lorenzo received his earliest formal musical training at the Juilliard School of Music* preparatory division for children.
+Lorenzo received his earliest formal musical training at The Juilliard School* preparatory division for children.
 He went on to earn a bachelor's and master's degree in music performance.

 “I was very fortunate to come through at a time when a lot of young people played in bands, and live music was everywhere.” - Lorenzo